Ruth, A. (Summer, 1955). Coming to Iowa: Opportunities in the Hawkeye State. The Goldfinch 16, No. 4. Iowa City: State Historical Society of Iowa.

-Our Heritage: An introduction to 150 years of African-American history in the Cedar Valley, (2000).
+African American Historical and Cultural Museum.
+(2000).
+Our heritage: An introduction to 150 years of African-American history in the Cedar Valley.
 Waterloo, IA: Waterloo-Cedar Falls Courier.

 The Community page needs more information.

 Please feel free to add your comments by click "add new comment" at the bottom of this page